Video: 3 Places to Hide Valuables at Home

 Do an Internet search for “surveillance cameras” and you’ll find a dizzying array of products and options with many different price points.
 We surveyed the current crop of cameras for you and found that most have a lot of the same features and can be had for only $50 to $200.
-So before you start shopping, think about the features that would fill your camera needs.
+So before you start shopping, think about the features that would fill your camera needs and security camera installation.

 - Tilt and Zoom: Some cameras let you remotely control the direction they’re pointing at, which might be important depending on how large an area you want to keep an eye on.
 Most with this feature will rotate up to 350 degrees, which is like having eyes in the back of your head!